-Breath sounds are divided into two categories: normal and abnormal (adventitious).
-These sounds come from the lungs when you breathe in or breathe out.
+Breath sounds can be either normal or abnormal.
+These sounds come from the lungs when you breathe in or out.
 These sounds can be heard using a stethoscope or simply when breathing.

 - fluid in the lungs

 Listening to breath sounds is an important part of diagnosing many different medical conditions.